Accredited Facilitator (English-medium) and Consultant

-Rebbecca is a facilitator and mentor with specialist expertise in leadership development, change leadership, growing teams, collaboration and using “Spirals of Inquiry” to support change.
+Rebbecca is a culturally capable facilitator and mentor with specialist expertise in leadership development, staff engagement and culture change,, growing teams, collaboration and using “Spirals of Inquiry” to support change.

 Rebbecca’s extensive experience of mentoring and facilitation is underpinned by her ability to: